What are the benefits of space management in the workplace?

 Through this forward-planning, you will have a clearer understanding of when space truly does start to run out.
 This ensures that you take the significant step (and expense) of expanding your building or relocating when it is absolutely necessary, and not a second sooner.

-With stronger space management, you can organise areas to be vacated while construction work is conducted, and which spaces can be employed during this period to minimise the impact on your workforce.
+With stronger space management, you can organize areas to be vacated while construction work is conducted, and which spaces can be employed during this period to minimize the impact on your workforce.
 You might even arrange work excursions or training days around these events.

 4. Adapt the workplace for modern ways of working

 The workplace has evolved significantly over the years.
 The days of crammed-in cubicles and locked-down desks are gradually coming to an end, as today’s employees show a preference towards flexible working environments:

 - 42.5% of the global workforce will be made up of mobile employees by 2022 (Strategy Analytics)